pjungwir/fedex_api/Readme.md

+# SUPER DUPER IMPORTANT!
+This is renamed version of the the 'Fedex' gem.

 # IMPORTANT!!
 I plan a major refactor to this gem.
 Sorry but at this moment I am not merging PR's.
 I appreciate your effort but need some time to catch up.
 Thanks!!